“What do you see?” probed my mother with a worried look on her face, a look she failed to hide.

 “You were three and a little more then” told my mother without meeting my eye, “when it started.
 You would wake up screaming and sweating in bed at nights”, she continued.
 She kept her eyes fixed at a point on the knife she was chopping the carrots with.

 For a long time, she did not look up.
 She was afraid I would see the fear that had been a permanent tenant in her mind back from those years of my life.
 I gathered, whatever memories she had of me from back then, must be real terrible.
-I was still wondering how she knew I was spending sleepless nights, lying awake upto five or six when she threw something really unexpected and maybe, weird.
+I was still wondering how she knew I was spending sleepless nights, lying awake up to five or six when she threw something really unexpected and maybe, weird.

 “Is it because of the books you read at bed-time?” and before I could defend myself she concluded, “Yes, that is it.
 How many times have I asked you to not read those sick murder and crime stories at night?”
-That’s when I realised that maybe she was trying to convince herself more than convincing me.
+That’s when I realized that maybe she was trying to convince herself more than convincing me.
 I intervened.
 “Mum, I have just been busy and too exhausted lately.
 Nothing more.
 It’s not the books, I know.
 I will begin to pray.
-I sure, will”, I promised her.
+I promise”, I said.
 Now, I have never been an anti-God person.
 I do believe there is THE ALMIGHTY sitting up there.
 I do pray – Thanking God for everything gained.
 Mourning a little on every little loss.
 But lately, I haven’t been the-pray-before-you-go-to-sleep girl.
 But I will try.
 I assured her.

 It was only later I would learn that my mother had found my diary on the bed-side table while I had slept over it.
 Only later I will find that the mad scribbling I have been doing for days, filling pages with the gory details of the nightmare were already read by her while I constructed a lie when she asked.